 2. If you plan to further your studies, make sure you meet the deadline for applications.
 Visit Here

-3. Do your best to get the grades!
+3. Do your best to get good grades!

-4. Visit Careers Fair and look out for vacancies
+4. Visit Careers Fairs and look out for vacancies

-5. Visit UBD CoNECT for any career related advices
+5. Visit UBD CoNECT for any career-related advice.